 My friendship with Mike began innocently: we were both creatives, struggling to adapt to a community that we felt stifled our innovative voices.
 We were extremely similar in our way of thinking, finishing both each other's sentences and internal dialogues.
 When I became aware of my attraction to him, I was conflicted about whether or not to confront him with my feelings: what if I was wrong?
 Not only had he just ended a long-distance, open relationship, but I was also terrified at the possibility of losing him as a friend.

 Questioning your feelings for a best friend is completely OK, according psychotherapist and relationship expert Dr. Gary Brown.
 "You absolutely have to ask yourself if you want a romantic relationship," Dr. Brown says.
 "And if you're willing to potentially lose your friendship with them if it doesn’t work out."

-If you find yourself in a similar situation, in order to be sure of your feelings, ask yourself the following six questions.
+If you find yourself wondering, Am I in love with my best friend? in order to be sure of your feelings, ask yourself the following six questions.